schoeberl/cae-lab/README.md

 # Lab Material for CAE

-This repository collects lab material for the 2017 Computer Architecture and Engineering course (02155) at DTU.
+This repository provides lab material for the 2017 Computer Architecture and Engineering course (02155) at DTU.

 # Resources